me3zaAKAgoat/dtb/README.md

 - [ ] figure out an accent color (probably orange)
 - [ ] set a small horizontal bar that differentiates tasks based on priority (they should be sorted).
 - [ ] rich markdown text editor for notes component that behaves like discord text form parsing.
+- [ ] configure shadcn and use it for all complex components